kteja-dss/splunk-s2s-connector/README.md

 More info can be found on [Confluent for Kubernetes documentation](https://docs.confluent.io/operator/current/overview.html).

-This repository contains simple schenario and can be customised with respect to the prod requirements
+This repository contains simple schenario and can be customised with respect to the prod requirements after testing

 ## Prerequisites